laxmananand/zoqq_depl/docs/api-reference/accounts.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint creates a new account for the authenticated user.
+    <p>Creates a new global account with specified currency and transfer capabilities.
-    The request requires account details including account type, currency, and other relevant information.
-Upon successful creation, the response includes the newly created account details.</p>
+    The account will be associated with the authenticated user and can support multiple transfer methods including ACH, FEDWIRE, and SWIFT.</p>

     <h3>Request Headers</h3>